Apply for Premium Visa Mauritius: Your Gateway to Paradise

 Simple Process to Obtain Your Premium Visa:

-• Reserve Accommodation for Your Stay in Mauritius
+Reserve Accommodation for Your Stay in Mauritius (proof of accommodation will be requested by the Passport and Immigration Office)

 To apply for the Premium Visa, you need to complete the online application form, submit a copy of your passport’s bio-data page, a passport-sized photo, and travel and health insurance for the intended stay period.
 Additionally, you must provide evidence of accommodation for 1 year, proof of sufficient funds (minimum USD 25,000) through bank statements, or a monthly income payslip of a minimum of USD 1,500.
 Any necessary documents for dependents (e.g., marriage or birth certificates) and other required documents may be specified by the visa office.
 For renewals, some items may not be applicable.
 If you have any further questions or inquiries, you can find additional information on the EDB website.